jinyuan-jia/jinyuan-jia.github.io/_teaching/24Spring-SAR221.md

 ## Final Project (Group)
 - Students can form groups of at most 3 students for the final project.
 - Class project: The project should be related to security.
+  - Designed by your group
       - A cool demo of applying information security in real world application.
       - A nice introduction towards new emerging security topics (e.g., blockchain, decentralized computing, differential privacy, stenography, cloud encryption, zero-knowledge proof etc.
       - An interesting project demonstrates the importance of protecting information security.
+  - Select one of the projects designed by the instructor (see Canvas and Course Introduction Slides for details)

 ## Grading Policy
 - Labs & Assessments   40%